19hours/sg-statutes/Acts/Income Tax Act.md

 (15) Notwithstanding subsection (14), the following companies shall not be entitled to transfer the following items of qualifying deductions:

-(a) any company to which section 10E applies, in respect of qualifying deductions under subsection (14)(a) and (b);
+(a) any company to which section 10E applies, in respect of qualifying deductions under subsection (14)(a) (except in relation to allowances falling under sections 16 and 17) and (b);

 (b) any company to which section 97D or 97G of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86) in force immediately before the date of commencement of the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2004 or section 97V of the Economic Expansion Incentives (Relief from Income Tax) Act applies, in respect of qualifying deductions under subsection (14)(a) where the loss is deemed to be a loss incurred from a trade or business for the purposes of any of those sections;

-(c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act.
+(c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act; and

 [37/2002]

+(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves.

+[Act 7/2007, wef Y/A 2007 & Sub Ys/A:2007-ACT-7]

 (16) Notwithstanding subsections (9) and (10), where the Comptroller discovers that any transfer or claim of qualifying deduction which has been made from or to any company is or has become excessive, he may make an assessment upon the company under section 74 on the amount which, in his opinion, ought to have been charged to tax.